-RCS The texting upgrade we've been waiting for
+RCS: The texting upgrade we've been waiting for

 RCS is short for "Rich Communication Suite," and it's essentially an upgraded version of the SMS texting standard we've had since the 1980s.
 RCS looks and functions a lot like the texting you've had for years, but it throws in a few extra features to make the whole experience that much better.

 What kind of features are we talking about?
 Similar to the messaging experience you'd find in something like WhatsApp or Facebook Messenger, RCS allows your texting app to send messages over Wi-Fi, show read receipts when someone's seen your message, support high-resolution file/picture sharing, and more.

 Getting RCS on your phone used to mean needing a specific handset and relying on your carrier to support the feature, but as of November 2020, RCS is globally available to anyone using the Google Messages texting app.
-If you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
+So if you have an Android phone and want to learn how to enable RCS features, all you have to do is make sure you have Google Messages and then enable Chat features in the settings.
 That's it!

 There's also the fact that you need an Android phone. iPhones still don't support RCS in any manner, so if you have an Android phone with RCS and text someone with an iPhone, you'll always be right back to SMS.
 Considering that iPhones account for around 45% of all smartphones in the U.S., that's a big problem.

 The whole pitch of RCS was that it was supposed to become the new universal standard that would replace SMS, but as we've seen over the years, that hasn't exactly happened.
 There's been a lot of positive progress made to make RCS more accessible to people who want to use it, but a full-on SMS replacement is not a title RCS has earned yet.

-SMS Holding strong as the universal standard
+SMS: Holding strong as the universal standard

-An even bigger concern is SMS's lacking security.
+An even bigger concern is SMS's inadequate security.
 SMS text messages can be easily intercepted if someone wants to access your messages badly enough, meaning you should think twice before sending private information to someone using it.
 Outside of possibly being intercepted by bad actors, there's also the fact that SMS messages are stored by carriers and can be used how they see fit.
-When you're messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.
+When messaging someone over RCS through the Google Messages app, you don't have to worry about these privacy concerns.

 It's no secret that SMS is considerably less capable than RCS or iMessage, but the fact remains that its ubiquity is still unmatched.
 If you have someone's number, you can send them a text and know they'll receive it — there's no fussing with enabling certain settings or making sure you have the right app installed.
-Until RCS can address that, SMS will always have the upper-hand in this regard.
+Until RCS can address that, SMS will always have the upper hand in this regard.

-iMessage Apple's messaging giant
+iMessage: Apple's messaging giant

-Similar to RCS, iMessage conversations are secured with end-to-end encryption.
+Like RCS with Google Messages, iMessage conversations are secured with end-to-end encryption.
 Whether you're sharing the latest memes or having a serious chat with your friend, you can rest assured that no one — not even Apple or your carrier — is seeing your conversation. iMessage has its fair share of features to offer, too, including:

 - Messaging over Wi-Fi/data